A makeshift trailer and flashing colored lights set the seemingly-perfect stage for a true cowboy concert.

 Each night featured ranch bronc riding, team penning, calf branding, stray gathering and wild cow milking.

-Points from both performances were totaled to name the top team which qualified to compete at the WRCA World Finals, November 10-13, in Amarillo, Texas.
+Points from both performances were totaled to name champions which qualified to compete at the WRCA World Finals, November 10-13, in Amarillo, Texas.

 Events including ranch bronc riding, team penning, calf branding, stray gathering and wild cow milking.

-Big winner in a repeat of local championships was the Lonesome Pine Ranch from Cedar Point in Chase County, and also the WRCA World Finals winner last year.
+Big winner in a repeat of local championships was the Lonesome Pine Ranch from Cedar Point in Chase County, the national champion team last year.

 It was percentage-wise a Higgs family-dominated outfit with patriarch Frank Higgs, his son Bud Higgs, along grandchildren Makenzie and Troy Higgs.
 Travis Duncan and Chris Potter completed the team.

-Arndt & Bailey Ranches of Chase, Greenwood and Lyon Counties placed second with Mike and Ryan Arndt, Richell and Wes Bailey, along with Glen Collinge, and Josh Lilley, as team members.
+Arndt & Bailey Ranches of Chase and Lyon County placed second with Mike and Ryan Arndt, Richell and Wes Bailey, along with Glen Collinge, and Josh Lilley as team members.

 Haywire Cattle Company of Butler County and Kalvesta Ranch of Finney County joined efforts to be the third place team.
 Andy, Callie and Randy Jones were joined by Pate Collins, Justin Peterson and Luke Rush as team members.

 The team of Eight Over Quarter Circle and Stinson placed fourth with Kolby Boos, Ty Bryant, Josh Breeding, Clint Heller and Zack Parkin riding.

 Adrian Vogel, Cottonwood Falls, of the Robbins & Keith Ranches team took home a trophy from the American Quarter Horse Association for having the Top Horse at the rodeo.